 The Court of Appeals will have the final say on these suggestions, but, either way, parties on appeal should be aware that some new instructions for form and style of filings are likely coming down the pipe.
 As such, some space-saving typographical maneuvers will probably be rendered obsolete.
 However, whatever the rule adjustments are, they shouldn’t meaningfully transform the primary goal of any attorney putting together an appellate brief — sharp, focused, clear writing.

 The law firm of Silverman Thompson Slutkin & White, LLC, is uniquely posed to handle appeals in the state of Maryland.
-Judge Joseph F. Murphy, Jr. (Ret.) served as a member of both the Court of Special Appeals and Court of Appeals for over 15 years; his daughter, Erin Murphy, is a well-recognized appellate practitioner, and Chris Mincher, the author of this article, clerked for Judge McDonald on the Court of Appeals.
+Judge Joseph F. Murphy, Jr. (Ret.) served as a member of both the Court of Special Appeals and Court of Appeals for over 15 years; and Chris Mincher, the author of this article, clerked for Judge McDonald on the Court of Appeals.
 In addition, the Firm has handled appeals in other state courts and various Federal courts, including cert. petitions to the United States Supreme Court.
 To find out more about how the Firm can help with your appellate needs, please call (410) 385-2225 and ask to speak with Judge Murphy, Ms. Murphy, Bill Sinclair, the head of the Firm’s business litigation group, or Mr. Mincher.